microsoft/ts-parsec/README.md

 Following combinators will be released soon:

 - **err**: Manually offering an error information and a way to do recovering when a specified parser fails.
-- **amb**: Resolving ambiguity by merging multiple ways of result to a single one.
-If a parser produces an AST, the AST need to be well structured to handle it.
 - A context sensitive **apply** combinator.

 Context sensitive tokenizer is also comming.